-In fact, cannabis was never commercially grown for medicine in California.
-Up to World War I, pharmaceutical supplies of cannabis indica were entirely imported from India (and occasionally Madagascar), in accordance with the U.S. Pharmacopoeia, which specified that it come from flowering tops of the Indian variety.
-The principal active agent of cannabis, tetrahydrocannabinol, being still undiscovered, there was great uncertainty about the medical activity of the American variety, which was generally regarded to be of inferior quality.
-Finally, in 1913, the U.S. Department of Agriculture Bureau of Plant Industry announced it had succeeded in growing domestic cannabis of equal quality to the Indian.
-When foreign supplies were interrupted by World War I, the United States became self-sufficient in cannabis.
-By 1918, some 60,000 pounds were being produced annually, all from pharmaceutical farms east of following medical journals were surveyed: Pacific Medical & Surgical Journal (San Francisco, 1858-1915); Occidental Medical Times (Sacramento, 1887-1904), Pacific Record of Medicine and Surgery (San Francisco, 1886-1899), California State Journal of Medicine (San Francisco, 1904-1913), California Medical Journal (Oakland, 1880-1888).
+It is unlikely that cannabis was ever grown for medicine in California until modern times.
+Up to World War I, pharmaceutical supplies of cannabis indica were regularly imported from India (and occasionally Madagascar), in accordance with the U.S. Pharmacopoeia, which specified that it come from flowering tops of the Indian variety.46 American varieties from Kentucky and the Southeast were also occasionally available under the name "cannabis americana," but were thought to be of inferior quality.47 The principal active agent of cannabis, tetrahydrocannabinol, being still undiscovered, there was great uncertainty about its medical activity, which had to be tested in animals.
+Finally, in 1913, the U.S. Department of Agriculture Bureau of Plant Industry announced it had succeeded in growing domestic cannabis of equal quality to the Indian.48 When foreign supplies were interrupted by World War I, the United States became self-sufficient in cannabis.
+By 1918, some 60,000 pounds were being produced annually, all from pharmaceutical farms east of the Mississippi.49 Not until the 1990s and the rise of the medical marijuana movement in San Francisco would California become a major center for medicinal cannabis.